wascripts/wamailer/lib/Filters/README.dkim.md

  * namespace
  * Need to transform LF into CRLF before calling `Dkim::sign()`
  * Errors handling : `Dkim::sign()` may throws exception in future (not sure)
- * DKIM tags with non ascii characters are not accepted (should be, but turned into DKIM QP format) (rfc 4871#2.6)

 Standalone example